 All of the Case Managers are trained to recognize situations where employees are suitable candidates for return to work programs.
 The Case Manager would then engage one of their Vocational Rehabilitation Consultants who will work together with the employee, employer, and the attending physician to implement and monitor the program.

-Some of the other resources the Case Manager may use throughout the management of a claim could include:
+Some of the other resources the Case Manager may use throughout the management of a claim could include the following:

-Independent Medical Examiners who may be used where the medical information may not be fully available
+- Independent Medical Examiners may be used where the medical information may not be fully available

-Great-West Life may call the employee to obtain information about their condition and treatment.
+Canada Life may call employees to obtain information about their condition and treatment.
 Then, if additional information is needed, more specific questions can be directed to the employee’s physician.
-Calling the employee establishes early and personal contact, and sets the stage for potential rehabilitation discussions.
+Calling the employee establishes early and personal contact and sets the stage for potential rehabilitation discussions.